 The flag is one of the United States’ most important symbols and the central character of the country’s national anthem.
-This project introduces students to the key historical events that led to the creation of this patriotic song, helping them to learn the lyrics to The Star Spangled Banner and expand their overall understanding of U.S. history and their personal connections to this country.
+This project introduces students to key historical events that led to the creation of this patriotic song, helping them to learn the lyrics to The Star Spangled Banner, and expands their overall understanding of U.S. history and their personal connections to this country.

 To complete this project, students will . . .

 - learn about key historical events that led to the creation of our national anthem.

 - learn the lyrics to The Star Spangled Banner.